bdist/bdist-workspace/README.md

 5. Click the big blue button on the left and open a Terminal

-6. Connect to the databade using the administrator user `postgres` and password `postgres`:
+6. Connect to the databasee using the administrator user `postgres` and password `postgres`:

 `psql -h postgres -U postgres`

-7. Enter the password:
+7. Enter the password and press ENTER:

 `postgres` ENTER